Kim Rose

-Kim Rose has served as State Representative for the 118th House District in Milford, Connecticut.
+Kim Rose is an American Democratic politician who served in the Connecticut House of Representatives from 2011 to 2021.
+Rose represented the 118th district, which encompasses parts Milford, Connecticut, and the village of Devon.
 Previously serving as Vice-Chair of the local Planning & Zoning Board, Rose was elected as State Representative in 2010.
-The 118th encompasses constituents from both parts Milford and the village of Devon.

-In the Connecticut House of Representatives Rose served as the Assistant Majority Whip, Vice Chairwoman of the Housing Committee and on Veterans' Affairs Committee and the Internship Committee.
-She was elected in 2015 to Co-Chair the Bipartisan Women's Caucus.
+In the Connecticut House of Representatives, Rose served as Assistant Majority Whip, Vice Chairwoman of the Housing Committee, and on the Veterans' Affairs Committee and the Internship Committee.
+She was elected in 2015 to co-chair the Bipartisan Women's Caucus.

 In 2012 Rose handily won against her Republican opponent and was re-elected again in 2014.

-In 2016 Kim Rose was reelected to her 4th term garnering 57.6% of the vote to beat out her opponent, Rick Varrone.
+In 2016, Kim Rose was reelected to her 4th term, garnering 57.6% of the vote to beat out her opponent, Rick Varrone.